 These Mango Plum Popsicles are so easy and fast to make!
-It has only 3 ingredients, no artificial sugar added, and dairy-free.
+It has only 3 ingredients and no artificial sugar added.
 Enjoy!!

 Close up of Mango Plum PopsicleI know it is already mid-August and summer is almost gone, but these popsicles are still a perfect dessert for all the end-of-summer parties coming up!
 It is so quick and easy to make and you will need only 3 ingredients and no artificial sugar added.
-And the best part they are dairy-free.
 I hope you all enjoy this recipe!
 Got extra mangos?
 Try my Mango Green Smoothie.

 Mango Plum Popsicle